 Part 3 - Line 4a

-REGULARLY HELD TIMELY PANEL EVENTS: OUR EVENTS IN 2021 EXAMINED THE DE-ESCALATION OF CONFLICTS IN THE REGION BETWEEN DIFFERENT GULF STATES, AND BETWEEN U.S. AND IRAN.
-WE ALSO DISCUSSED BIDEN'S FOREIGN POLICY WITH THE GCC STATES, THE ENERGY AND ECONOMIC POLICIES OF THE GULF STATES, GENDER AND SOCIETAL ISSUES, AND ELECTIONS IN THE GULF REGION.
-OUR EVENTS' AUDIENCE EXCEEDED 15,000 VIEWERS ON TWITTER, YOUTUBE, AND LINKEDIN, WHILE OUR 22 VIRTUAL PANELS RECEIVED 15,000 GUESTS FROM ALL OVER THE WORLD.
+PUBLIC PANELS REGULARLY HELD TIMELY PANEL EVENTS: OUR EVENTS IN 2022 EXAMINED THE DE-ESCALATION OF CONFLICTS IN THE REGION BETWEEN DIFFERENT GULF STATES, AND BETWEEN U.S. AND IRAN.
+WE ALSO DISCUSSED BIDENS FOREIGN POLICY WITH THE GCC STATES, THE ENERGY AND ECONOMIC POLICIES OF THE GULF STATES, GENDER AND SOCIETAL ISSUES, AND ELECTIONS IN THE GULF REGION.
+ADDITIONALLY WE DISCUSSED THE UKRAINE WAR AND YEMEN WAR.
+WE ADDRESSED SOFT POWER OF THE GULF STATES.
+OUR EVENTS AUDIENCE EXCEEDED 15,000 VIEWERS ON TWITTER, YOUTUBE, AND LINKEDIN, WHILE OUR 22 VIRTUAL PANELS RECEIVED 15,000 GUESTS FROM ALL OVER THE WORLD.
 OUR EVENTS HAVE ATTRACTED ACADEMICS, DIPLOMATS, POLICYMAKERS, STUDENTS, INVESTORS, AND OTHER AUDIENCES WITH INTEREST IN THE GULF AND IN U.S.-GULF RELATIONS.

-REGULARLY PUBLISHED ANALYSIS ON THE GULF REGION: IN 2021 GIF PUBLISHED 129 ANALYSES AIMING TO ADVANCE ITS MISSION OF DISSEMINATING KNOWLEDGE ON THE GULF.
+PUBLICATIONS & ANALYSIS IN 2022, THE FORUM PUBLISHED 141 COMMENTARIES, A 9% INCREASE FROM THE PREVIOUS YEAR.
+OUR ANALYSIS COVERED TIMELY TOPICS AND CHRONIC CHALLENGES FOR THE GULF STATES.
+OUR COMMENTARIES CONFORMED TO THE FORUMS SEVEN RESEARCH THEMES: DEFENSE AND SECURITY, POLITICS AND GOVERNANCE, U.S.-GULF POLICY, ECONOMY AND INNOVATION, ENERGY POLICY, GEOPOLITICS, AND SOCIETY.
 PUBLICATIONS COVERED A WIDE VARIETY OF TOPICS RELATED OUR SEVEN RESEARCH THEMES WHICH INCLUDE DEFENSE & SECURITY; SOCIETY; POLITICS & GOVERNANCE; U.S.-GULF POLICY; ECONOMY & INNOVATION; ENERGY POLICY; AND GEOPOLITICS.
 IN ADDITION TO PIECES WRITTEN BY GIF, THE FORUM ALSO DEDICATES ITS PUBLICATION SPACE TO NON-AFFILIATED SCHOLARS OF THE GULF REGION AND ENCOURAGES THEM TO FREELY PRESENT THEIR IDEAS ABOUT MAJOR ISSUES CONCERNING OUR AREA OF FOCUS.

 Name (title) | Role | Hours | Compensation |